odojs/odojs/README.md

 - Components can be nested
 - Widgets get access to the raw DOM elements
 - Components can be rendered on the server as a string
+- This can be used as the View in MVC type applications

 Suggestions:
 - Use with other libraries to help with events / observations and data manipulation